 In general, CT is useful for delineating abnormalities localized to the abdomen or chest.

-MRI is more sensitive than CT for detecting most causes of FUO involving the CNS and should be done if a CNS cause is being considered.
+MRI is more sensitive than CT for detecting most causes of FUO involving the central nervous system (CNS) and should be done if a CNS cause is being considered.

 Venous duplex imaging may be useful for identifying cases of deep venous thrombosis.